Madelene/100-days-of-code/log.md

 **Thoughts:**
 - Today was frustrating.
 I felt like giving up, yet at the same time, strangely motivated.
 One foot in front of the other!

+### Day 35: February 2, 2018 Friday

+** Today's Progress**:
+- Applied to Magic Leap
+- Trying to output raw data when I run a python script with a specific argument

+**Thoughts:**
+- Feeling a bit more motivated, today.
+After this python challenge, I want to learn NodeJS